Txxkirsch/reoctive/README.md

 # Description

-Reoctive is a small tool to help you automate your Reolink devices via HTTP-Requests or cli commands.
+Reoctive is a small tool based on CakePHP5 to help you automate your Reolink devices via HTTP-Requests or cli commands.

 E.g. you can setup your smartphone to call the api when you enter/leave